danielvanc/danielvanc.com/src/pages/now/index.md

 ---

 ## Where am I?
- - Unless plans change, I should be remaining on the Isle of Wight for the whole of February.
+ - Other than a possible weekend trip to London, I should be remaining on the Isle of Wight for the whole of February.

 ## Work
 - Creating a 'Uses' page.